 The Bible is a collection of books and letters recording the history of persons and people of God, and others apart from God.
-It is a gift from Him that teaches us His ways of how to have a relationship with our own mind and body, with other Godly or ungodly people, and with God Himself.
-So it is an owners manual for how to be a human.
+It is a gift from our Creator that teaches us His ways of how to have a relationship with our own mind and body, with other Godly or ungodly people, and with God Himself.
+So the Bible is an owners manual for how to be a person.

 Consider the idea of a parent who knows they are going to die but has time to prepare a journal to give to their young child.
 At first the child sees it as just a souvenir to remember their lost parent.
 As they read it over time they learn that their parent is teaching them how to live a successful life.
 The child is bonding to the book as a representation of the parent they cannot see face to face, so they love the book and want to spend time with it.
 They don’t try to find excuses to only see it but not read it.
 The value and love it represents isn’t in the cover, it is in the contents.
 This is how followers of Christ should think of the Bible.